beautifwhale/NGProject/README.md

 $ ./installOSX.sh
 ```

-This will build the `libsocket` and `libhangman` libaraies used in the project.
+This will build the `libsocket` and `libhangman` libraries used in the project.
 All of the project binaries will also be built and linked against libsocket and libhangman.
 The libs will be installed to the `/usr/lib` folder on the system.

 ## Running the project